Scstechr/D-WiSE_LT/180301/README.md

 ### Introduction:

 - This talk will be focus on `numpy` especially on matrix calculations.
-- This talk also gives bliefly introduction of `python` itself.
+- This talk also gives blief introduction of `python` itself.
 - Slides are available via `Dropbox/D-WiSE_WorkSpace/Research/D-WiSE_LT`.

 ### Requirements: